jaysoftic/awareness-of-waste-recycling/README.md

 ## How to use
 - Click on image icon and upload image or if you are on mobile then click on camera icon and capture the waste and upload image.
 - Click on Classify your waste material button it will classify your waste and show you the result in details

+## Deployment
+#### Prepare a configuration file in main directory
+1. Create .ebextensions folder to your main directory
+2. Inside .ebextensions folder create a python.config file and write configration like [this](https://github.com/jaysoftic/awareness-of-waste-recycling/blob/master/.ebextensions/python.config)
+3. Create .ebignore file inside main directory

+#### Here's simple 3 step to create an application on Elastic Bean Stalk
+1. Open the Elastic Beanstalk console using this link: https://console.aws.amazon.com/elasticbeanstalk/home#/gettingStarted?applicationName=getting-started-app
+2. Enter your application name.
+3. Application tags are optional so just ignore it.
+4. For Platform, choose a python platform.
+5. For Application code choose Upload your code.
+6. Upload a zip file of your project.
+7. Click on create application button.

+- rest of things will take care by aws elastic bean stalk and you will get deployed link.

 ## Technologies Used
 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>